square/exchange/README.md

 provider not supported here, we'd be happy to review [contributions][CONTRIBUTING].
 But you can also consider building and using your own plugin.

-To create a `Provider` plugin, subclass `exchange.provider.Provider`.
+To create a `Provider` plugin, subclass `ai_exchange.provider.Provider`.
 You will need to implement the `complete` method.
 For example this is what we use as a mock in our tests.
 You can see a full implementation example of the [OpenAiProvider][openaiprovider].
 We also generally recommend implementing a `from_env` classmethod to instantiate the provider.